 The Manitoba driver's licence is valid for up to five years.
-The driver's fourth ilenee charge and base driver premium are assessed annually and don't due for payment on your amiversary date, which is four months less they'r one day after your birthday.
-For example, if your birthday is 5ept.
-21, at the
+The driver's licence charge and base driver premium are assessed annually and due for payment on your anniversary date, which is four months less one day after your birthday.
+For example, if your birthday is Sept.
+21, your anniversary date is Jan.
+20. If drivers in the Learner or Intermediate Stage don't keep their licence active, they will not earn credit for the period of time they're not licensed.
+If you own a vehicle, your Autopac will be renewed and expire at the same time as your driver's licence.